 Municipal solid waste (MSW), often called garbage, is used to produce energy at waste-to-energy plants and at landfills in the United States.
 MSW contains

-In 2015, about 262 million tons of MSW were generated in the United States, of which
+- In 2015, about 262 million tons of MSW were generated in the United States

 Waste-to-energy plants make steam and electricity

 MSW is usually burned at special waste-to-energy plants that use the heat from the fire to make steam for generating electricity or to heat buildings.
 In 2016, 71 U.S. power plants generated about 14 billion kilowatthours of electricity from burning about 30 million tons of combustible MSW.
 Biomass materials accounted for about 64% of the weight of the combustible MSW and for about 51% of the electricity generated.
 The remainder of the combustible MSW was nonbiomass combustible material, mainly plastics.
 Many large landfills also generate electricity by using the methane gas that is produced from decomposing biomass in landfills.